nodemcu/nodemcu-firmware/docs/modules/node.md

 !!!
 Important

     This function is only available if the firmware is built with `PLATFORM_STARTUP_COUNT` defined.
+This would normally be done by uncommenting the `#define PLATFORM_STARTUP_COUNT` line in `app/include/user_config.h`.

 #### Syntax
 `node.startupcounts([marker])`